jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Operation-Guide/Route-Table-Configuration.md

-#### **Step 2 Associate Subnet**
+#### **Step 2.
+Associate Subnet**

 1. Open the console and choose Networking > VPC > Route Table to enter the route table list page;
-2. Click **Associate Subnet** under the operation bar, or click **Route Table Name** to enter the details of route table, click **Associate Subnet* button of **Associate Subnet** tab:
+2. Click **Associate Subnet** under the operation bar, or click **Route Table Name** to enter the details of route table, click **Associate Subnet* button of **Associate Subnet** tab;
 3. In the subnet selection pop-up window, choose a subnet to be associated with this route table.
-Remember that the subnet and route table should be in the same VPC.
+Remember that the subnet and route table should be in the same VPC;
 4. Click on **OK** to associate the route table to the subnet;

 ```
 Use Restrictions:
 1) Route Table can only associate with subnets with the same attribute;
 2) Subnets will have the same attribute under two circumstances: a.
 Standard Subnet at the same region, b.
 Edge Subnet associating with the same edge zone at the same region;
-3) Route Table that has associated with a Standard Subnet cannot associate with an Edge Subnet; Route Table that has associated with an Edge Subnet cannot associate with a Standard Subnet or an Edge Subnet in different edge zones.
+3) Route Table that has associated with a Standard Subnet cannot associate with an Edge Subnet; Route Table that has associated with an Edge Subnet cannot associate with a Standard Subnet or an Edge Subnet in different edge zones;
+4) If you need to configure route policies supporting IPv6, you need to associate it with IPv6 Subnet.
 ```

-#### **Step 3 Modify the Name/Description**
+#### **Step 3.
+Modify the Name/Description**

    1. Open the console, select Networking > VPC > Route Table, and click the route table name to enter the route table’s details page;